-One of the great American cities, Chicago is crammed with fabulous places to stay, from hip hostels to the most luxurious five-stars.
-Most options lie in the city center, but more choices are gradually springing up in Chicago’s dynamic outer neighborhoods.
+One of the great American cities, Chicago is known for jazz music, Prohibition-era gangsters, their signature deep-dish pizza, and pioneering architecture – seriously, if you do nothing else here, take the Architecture Cruise.
+The city is crammed with fabulous places to stay, from the most luxurious five-stars to hip hostels.
+Most options lie in the city center, but more choices are springing up in Chicago’s dynamic outer neighborhoods.

 The Best Places to Stay in Chicago